gsdlab/vpdev/README.md

 Virtual Platform
 ----------------

+Virtual platform is an approach to the concurrent development of multiple product variants (a *product family* or a *product line*).
-Virtual platform is a way of achieving some benefits of clone-and-own and product-line engineering (PLE) approaches at the same time while avoiding the drawbacks of these approaches.
+Using virtual platform, one can achieve some benefits of clone-and-own and traditional product-line engineering (PLE) approaches at the same time while avoiding the drawbacks of these approaches.
 A virtual platform plays a role similar to the integrated platform in PLE with a difference that the features and the associated reusable assets are distributed among the cloned projects instead of being integrated into a platform.
 Feature-oriented development can be seen as a special case of a virtual platform with only one project.